bramborman/NotifyPropertyChangedBase/README.md

 > Please note that unlike `DependencyProperty.Register` the `RegisterProperty` method here does **not** return anything and you don't have to store anything.
 You're accessing the property only using it's name.

-To get and set values of registered properties you'll use `GetValue` and `SetValue` or `ForceSetValue` methods (we'll talk about their difference later).
+To get and set values of registered properties you'll use `GetValue` and `SetValue` or `ForceSetValue`.
+The difference between `SetValue` and `ForceSetValue` is that the latter **always** sets the new value to a property and invokes the `PropertyChanged` event and registered callbacks, **no matter whether the value is different from the current one**.
+However `SetValue` checks whether the old value and the new one are differet using the `Equals` method (you may want to [override it](https://docs.microsoft.com/en-us/dotnet/api/system.object.equals) to achieve the desired result on this check). `SetValue` only assigns the new value and invokes the `PropertyChanged` event and registered callbacks only if the two values are **not** equal.

 All these methods have an argument `propertyName` specifying which property are you working with but you can fully omit these as the compiler will pass the name of property/method from which these methods are called from because the argument has the [`CallerMemberNameAttribute`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.callermembernameattribute) (does **not** apply to .NET 4.0 where the attribute is **not** available). `SetValue` and `ForceSetValue` have one another argument passed before the `propertyName` containing the value to be set to given property.